gregcaporaso/microbiogeo/doc/notes/permanova.rst

 	../../datasets/whole_body/unweighted_unifrac_dm.txt	21.0188242485		0.001

-The F value of 21.0188242485 indicates that the sexes are significantly different due to its relatively “large” ratio.
+The F value of 21.0188242485 indicates that the sexes are significantly different due to its relatively large ratio.
 This is a result that we would not expect because it is supposed to be a negative control.
 The p-value of .001 indicates that the result is significant.

 Test 3